How Does Buddhism Relate to Meditation and Yoga?

 Buddhism is Found in Meditation and Yoga

 People who begin taking yoga or meditation classes often hear about Buddhism.
-Buddhism, Meditation, and Yoga are similar to one another, because they can be used to complement each other.
-By learning one or two disciplines such as yoga or meditation, you are often learning principles and practices of Buddhism and vice versa.
+Buddhism, Meditation, and Yoga are similar to one another because they can be used to complement each other.
+By learning one or two disciplines, such as yoga or meditation, you are often learning the principles and practices of Buddhism and vice versa.

 Buddhism teaches us that life is suffering.
-Buddhism first seeks to bring our focus inward, and then to direct our awareness away from ourselves.
-When we practice meditation, we begin by sitting still and calming our mind.
-From the lightness of spirit that arises during this practice of gentle acceptance, we eventually begin to feel our heart.
+Buddhism first seeks to bring our focus inward and then to direct our awareness away from ourselves.
+When we practice meditation, we begin by sitting still and calming our minds.
+From the lightness of spirit that arises during this practice of gentle acceptance, we eventually begin to feel our hearts.
 The mental shift to loving-kindness that we get when meditating cultivates the habits of compassion for ourselves and others.
-We are asked to stay with our emotions in an observant, yet, non-judgmental way.
+We are asked to stay with our emotions in an observant yet non-judgmental way.
 Eventually, we begin to accept who we are, blemishes and all.

-Building on this habit of self-acceptance, we come to recognize other people’s inner-selves, too, and feel encouraged to be kind to them as well.
-Once we have reached this state of being, in which we consciously and compassionately no longer seek to hold on to people and things, we are in possession of powerful benevolent energy.
+Building on this habit of self-acceptance, we come to recognize other people’s inner selves, too, and feel encouraged to be kind to them as well.
+Once we have reached this state of being, in which we consciously and compassionately no longer seek to hold on to people and things, we have powerful, benevolent energy.
 This enables us to relate wisely, passionately, and unconsciously with ourselves, each other, our family and friends, and the world around us.

-The Buddhist teachings encourage us to embrace ourselves as we are, rather than blindly seeking false connections outside of ourselves.
+The Buddhist teachings encourage us to embrace ourselves as we are rather than blindly seeking false connections outside of ourselves.
 As human beings, we naturally possess this ‘awakened heart,’ but we lose it as we leave childhood.
-With adulthood come a number of emotions that cloud our awareness: jealousy, anger, greed, and hatred.
+With adulthood come several emotions that cloud our awareness: jealousy, anger, greed, and hatred.

-Meditation done in the Buddhist manner teaches techniques that make known to us that none of these emotions are fixed.
-As we continue to practice, we learn how to watch our varied emotions come and go while we remain as a calm observer of them.
+Meditation done in the Buddhist manner teaches techniques that tell us that none of these emotions are fixed.
+As we continue to practice, we learn how to watch our varied emotions come and go while we remain a calm observer of them.
 Through the practice of meditation, we learn how to remain in the present, to keep our awareness on what is in the now, for example, rather than on what we are thinking about that may or may not come to pass.
-When we have learned to be accepting of the present, we begin to see it without the lens of grouchiness and begin to radiate loving-kindness to all things around us.
+When we have learned to accept the present, we begin to see it without the lens of grouchiness and begin to radiate loving-kindness to all things around us.

 According to the annals of history, we know that Buddha engaged in extreme asceticism and yoga practices.
-He experienced both sleep and food deprivation, lengthy breath retention, and he was known to stand on one leg for hours.
-In the end he found all of these practices unsatisfactory.
+He experienced both sleep and food deprivation and lengthy breath retention, and he was known to stand on one leg for hours.
+In the end, he found all of these practices to be unsatisfactory.

-His realization was that by denying yourself, you end up creating an even stronger craving for whatever it is that you are denying.
+His realization was that by denying yourself, you create an even stronger craving for whatever you are denying.
 In a way, he reasoned that by acting as if he didn’t have a body or that having a body at all was ultimately a bad thing.
 He decided that it was somehow equivalent to indulging in the bodies desires.